-- At the time of reporting, IPUMS labor force participation rate (LFPR) data for state subpopulations is not available. - The LFPR increased by .1 of a percentage point to 68.6%, which is .3 of a percentage point below January '20's LFPR of 68.9%. - The unemployment rate remained at 2.8% in April, which is .3 of a percentage point below what it was a year ago. - The national female LFPR rose by .2 of a percentage point to 57.3%, which is .6 of a percentage point below its pre-pandemic level.
+- At the time of reporting, IPUMS labor force participation rate (LFPR) data for state subpopulations is not available. - The LFPR increased by .1 of a percentage point to 68.6%, which is equal to January '20's LFPR. - The unemployment rate remained at 2.8% in April, which is .3 of a percentage point below what it was a year ago. - The national female LFPR rose by .2 of a percentage point to 57.3%, which is .6 of a percentage point below its pre-pandemic level.